agsb/f2u/docs/Notes.md

 - review of all stacks, now order is SP0, RS0, PS0, all with 18 words and growing backwards from SRAM_END, as AVR default

 - review of flash write strategy, no reserved buffer, just compile to sram and write when got a flash command FLASH, PAD will be at 18 bytes from end of TIB for link+size+name

+- bad day for my country, a convicted was elect.

 # 28/10/2022